mtmorgan/CxGcensus/README.md

 ```

 The `soma_joinid` in the tibbles returned by `feature_data()` and
-`cell_data()` are important in retrieving counts.
+`observation_data()` are important in retrieving counts.

 ## Session information

-This README was compiled with CxGcensus version 0.0.0.9003.
+This README was compiled with CxGcensus version 0.0.0.9006.
 Full session
 info is:

 ``` r